Understanding and Tuning z/VM Paging

 For minidisk cache, try:

-- Use CP SET MDCACHE to change the amount of storage MDC will use in central or in XSTORE.
+- Use CP SET MDCACHE to change the amount of storage MDC will use in central or in XSTORE (now deprecated).

 - Use CP SET MDCACHE or MINIOPT NOMDC to control which real volumes or minidisks are cached in MDC.
 Turn off MDC for disks that aren't almost all reads.